 That’s my intent here.
 I hope you’re reading this before you tackle anything else on this site, even the About Page.
 If you’ve already read something else, fine.
 I won’t hold it against you, but now that you’re here, keep reading this page all the way through, please.

 You may have stumbled upon Narrativium Reviews without knowing anything about Sir Terry Pratchett or the series of books he wrote about the universe he created called the Discworld.
-Maybe the odds of that happening are a million to one, but that just makes them all the more probable.
+Maybe the odds of that happening are a million to one, as Terry said, “Million-to-one chances crop up nine times out of ten”.
 So I’m covering all the bases and creating this article for good folk such as you.

 Terry Pratchett was a prolific author* who died in 2015.
 He wrote over 40 books about Discworld.
 The last one, while it presents a complete story, is considered unfinished, because Terry died before making final changes to it.